vesoft-inc/nebula/docs/manual-EN/overview/design-and-arc.md

  - Pushing down computation

-    In a distributed system, transferring large amount of data on the network really extends the overall latency.
+    In a distributed system, transferring a large amount of data on the network really extends the overall latency.
 In **Nebula Graph**, the query engine will make decisions to push some filter and aggregation down to the storage service.
 The purpose is to reduce the amount of data passing back from the storage.

 ### Design-thinking: API and SDK